llelf/float-binstring/README.markdown

-This module contains function for formatting and parsing Double value as C99 format string %a does.
+This module contains functions for formatting and parsing floating point values as C99 printf/scanf functions with format string `%a` do.

-Format is `[-]0xh.hhhhhp±ddd/`, where `h.hhhhh` is significand as a hexadecimal floating-point number and `±ddd` is exponent as a decimal number.
-Significand has as many digits as needed to exactly represent the floating point value, fractional part can be ommitted if not needed.
+Format is `[-]0xh.hhhhhp±ddd`, where h.hhhhh is significand as a hexadecimal floating-point number and `±ddd` is exponent as a decimal number.
+Significand has as many digits as needed to exactly represent the floating point value, fractional part may be ommitted.

-Infinity and NaN are represented as `±inf` ans `nan` accordingly.
+Infinity and NaN are represented as `±inf` and `nan` accordingly.

+For example, `(π ∷ Double) = 0x1.921fb54442d18p+1`.